-UPDATE 11th May: The hall reopens to organised group hirers from 17th May.
+UPDATE 31st May: The hall is open to organised group hirers under roadmap step 3.
 Please be aware that restrictions will still be in place and not all facilities will be available immediately.

 Compliance with covid-19 measures is mandatory under law.
 To run an indoor socialising space in these times, we all need to help each other.
 Here is our covid-19 safe space notice.